FAANG/dcc-metadata/docs/faang_sample_metadata.md

 Your submission should be prepared following the guidance on the [FAANG wiki pages](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/Submission+of+samples+to+BioSamples).
 This will guide you through:
  * Downloading the empty Excel template to record your metadata
  * Completing the template following the [instructions](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/Submission+of+samples+to+BioSamples) and referring to the [latest metadata rules specification](http://www.ebi.ac.uk/vg/faang/rule_sets/).
-The rules for each attribute define if it is mandatory or optional, what sort of data is expected (numeric, date, text, etc.), what units are permitted, and whether or not an ontology term is required.
+The rules for each attribute define if it is mandatory (required type) or optional (recommended and optional type), what sort of data is expected (numeric, date, text, etc.), what units are permitted, and whether or not an ontology term is required.
  * Visiting the [FAANG validation service](http://www.ebi.ac.uk/vg/faang/validate/) where you can validate that your Excel complies with the metadata specifications.
  * Resolving any errors or warnings that it provides, referring to the [instructions](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/Submission+of+samples+to+BioSamples) and referring to the [latest metadata rules specification](http://www.ebi.ac.uk/vg/faang/rule_sets/) for advice.
  * Converting your template into SampleTab ready for submission using the [FAANG conversion tool](http://www.ebi.ac.uk/vg/faang/convert/)
  * Samples should be submitted to [BioSamples@EBI](https://www.ebi.ac.uk/biosamples/).
 All samples tagged with a `project` of 'FAANG' will be added to the [FAANG BioSamples group](http://www.ebi.ac.uk/biosamples/group/SAMEG307473).
 Samples in this group will be synced to [BioSample@NCBI](http://www.ncbi.nlm.nih.gov/biosample/) periodically.
 Samples in BioSamples@EBI/BioSample@NCBI can be referenced in submissions to SRA at EBI and NCBI.

 The DCC team at EMBL-EBI will further check the submitted metadata against the specification.
-Samples that do not meet the minimum requirements will be not be included in FAANG data releases and will be marked as such in the [FAANG data portal](http://data.faang.org/home)
+Samples that do not meet the minimum requirements will not be included in FAANG data releases and will be marked as such in the [FAANG data portal](http://data.faang.org/home)

 Further guidance can be found on the [FAANG wiki pages](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/FAANG+Archive+Submission+guidelines).